dkubeio/dkubex-examples/RAG/Evaluation/EVAL.md

     Experiment Name: Provides a unique name for the MLFlow experiment, allowing for tracking and comparison of different runs of the pipeline.
 ```
+## Command for evaluation
+  d3x fm query llamaidx evaluate -d <dataset-name>  --config <path to your config file>
+ You can track the evaluation flow under the experiments tab in mlflow